-Starting from 2012 awarding institutions will add a reference to the corresponding EQF and EstQF level to the issued qualification certificates, diplomas and Europass documents, incl. academic transcripts and Diploma Supplements, provided that the corresponding qualification meets all the requirements for inclusion into the EstQF.
+Starting from 2012 institutions awarding higher education qualifications and occupational qualifications are adding a reference to the corresponding EQF and EstQF level to the issued qualification certificates, diplomas and Europass documents, incl. academic transcripts and Diploma Supplements, provided that the corresponding qualification meets all the requirements for inclusion into the EstQF.
+Since September 2013 institutions awarding VET qualifications are adding a reference to the corresponding EQF and EstQF level to the issued qualification certificates.
+Since May 2014 institutions awarding general education qualifications are adding a reference to the corresponding general education certificates.